Wetpour Sub Base Specifications

 - Lay and screed 75mm of no fines concrete.

-Once this foundation has set and cured, the wetpour rubber flooring can be laid onto it.
+Once this foundation sets and cures, we can lay the wetpour rubber flooring onto it.
 This leaves a strong and level finish for a safe playground facility.

-Please note that the depth between the top of the edgings and the top of the base system should be no greater than the depth of wetpour which will be laid.
+Please note that the depth between the top of the edgings and the top of the base system should be no greater than the depth of the wetpour we’ll lay.
 This is to create a smooth and level finish for the play area surface, and to make sure that the rubber flooring meets the correct Critical Fall Height ratings.

 This video below shows the full installation of a playground using wet pour graphics and a colourful design.
 The rubber flooring provides safety for children using the different pieces of equipment on this facility.